c88lopez/shadcn-dashboard-be/IMPROVEMENTS.md

 ### 5. Improve Test Coverage

-**Observation:** While there are some tests, the coverage could be improved.
-For example, there are no tests for the `auth` module.
+**Observation:** While there were some tests, the coverage could be improved.
+For example, there were no tests for the `auth` module.

-**Suggestion:** Write comprehensive unit and integration tests for all critical parts of the application, especially the `auth` module.
-This will help to ensure the application is working as expected and prevent regressions.
+**Update:** Added comprehensive unit tests for `auth.service.ts` and fixed existing test issues, improving overall test coverage.

 ### 6. Add a Health Check Endpoint